joshmedeski/tmux-nerd-font-window-name/README.md

 This plugin can be installed with the [Tmux Plugin Manager (tpm)](https://github.com/tmux-plugins/tpm).

-Add the following line to your configuration file:
+Add the following line to your tmux configuration file:

 ```sh
 set -g @plugin 'joshmedeski/tmux-nerd-font-window-name'